Kliou the Tiger: Production

 The movie was filmed in Vietnam, with most of the actors being natives of the area.
 Due to this, the actors are unknown.

 The film was written by Paul Perez and Ray Doyle and edited by Ralph Dietrich.
 The photography was done by W. Howard Greene, and the music was created by Heinz Roemheld, S.K.
 Wineland, and Abe Meyer.

+Critical reception

+Variety wrote that the color is "good, nicely catching the lush and multi-pigments of the jungle country", but the film is "scarcely more than a travelog [sic]."
+It also wrote that the "film is silent, when it would have been much enhanced by sound, absence of which is inexplicable."

 Rediscovery

 The film's premiere was August 14, 1937.

-After the movie came out, it was considered to be lost.
-However, in the early 2000s, the black and white print was found in the collection of Jerry Haber.
-The original technicolor version is likely lost to time.
+The original color version is likely lost, but in the early 2000s, a black and white print was found in the collection of Gerald Haber, a film historian who collected black and white films made from the 1920's to the 1940's.

 The film was shown at the Press Cafe in Hanoi, Vietnam in 2010.

-The film was also released by Milestone Videos as an extra on DVD's of Legong, another film by Henry de La Falaise.
+The film was also included by Milestone Videos as an extra on DVDs of Legong, another film by Henry de La Falaise.